 We present our operations as the following four reportable business segments: Cable Networks, Broadcast Television, Filmed Entertainment and Theme Parks.
-See Note 16 for additional information on our reportable business segments.
+See Note 15 for additional information on our reportable business segments.

 Our Cable Networks segment consists primarily of a diversified portfolio of cable television networks.
-Our cable networks are comprised of our national cable networks that provide a variety of entertainment, news and information, and sports content, our regional sports and news networks, our international cable networks, and our cable television studio production operations.
+Our cable networks are comprised of our national cable networks that provide a variety of entertainment, news and information, and sports content; our regional sports and news networks; our international cable networks; our cable television studio production operations; and our various digital properties.

-Our Broadcast Television segment consists primarily of the NBC and Telemundo broadcast networks, our owned NBC and Telemundo local broadcast television stations, the NBC Universo national cable network, and our broadcast television studio production operations.
+Our Broadcast Television segment consists primarily of the NBC and Telemundo broadcast networks, our NBC and Telemundo owned local broadcast television stations, the NBC Universo national cable network, our broadcast television studio production operations; and our various digital properties.

 Our Filmed Entertainment segment primarily produces, acquires, markets and distributes filmed entertainment worldwide.
-Our films are produced primarily under the Universal Pictures, Illumination and Focus Features names and in August 2016, Comcast acquired DreamWorks Animation.
-See Note 4 for additional information on the acquisition.
+Our films are produced primarily under the Universal Pictures, Illumination, DreamWorks Animation and Focus Features names.
+See Note 4 for additional information on the DreamWorks Animation acquisition.

-Our Theme Parks segment consists primarily of our Universal theme parks in Orlando, Florida and Hollywood, California and our 51% interest in the Universal Studios theme park in Osaka, Japan ("Universal Studios Japan"), which we acquired in November 2015.
-See Note 4 for additional information on the acquisition.
+Our Theme Parks segment consists primarily of our Universal theme parks in Orlando, Florida; Hollywood, California; and Osaka, Japan.
+See Note 4 for additional information on the Universal Studios Japan transactions.